UNISvalbard/Geo-UAV/content/lessons/check_list/preflight_checklist.md

 3. Is precipitation within an acceptable range?
 ```

-#### 2. Secure the necessary documentation before AUV operation
+#### 2. Secure the necessary documentation before UAV operation
-To ensure compliance during AUV operations, it's important to keep your AUV pilot certificate and identification tag with you at all times.
+To ensure compliance during UAV operations, it's important to keep your UAV pilot certificate and identification tag with you at all times.
 You have to be able to show it in case of an inspection.

 The operating UAV needs an identification tag and has to be insured.